WCSCourses/Cancer_Genome_Analysis23/Modules/02_Mutation_Calling/mutation_calling_exercises.md

 4. Look at our variants in IGV to assess their quality.
 5. Build an intuition for variant quality control.

+**NOTE:** The Virtual Machine used in the live courses are all set up - skip directly to [Practical](https://github.com/WCSCourses/Cancer_Genome_Analysis23/blob/main/Modules/Mutation%20calling/mutation_calling_exercises.md#Practical) if you are using a pre-built VM (and not your own Linux machine).

 # Set up and configuration

 ## Input data